On Families of Planar DAGs with Constant Stack Number: Introduction

 We emphasize that directed acyclic $2$-trees are planar but not necessarily upward, and thus, the results of Frati et al.~\cite{FFR13} do not apply for this class of graphs.
 For example, the graph in \cref{fig:no-odag} is a directed acyclic partial $2$-tree (in fact, it is an outerpath DAG) but it cannot be drawn in an upward fashion.

-\paragraph{Our Contributions.} In this paper we make progress on the two aforementioned open problems.
-First, in \cref{sect:odag}, we investigate the stack number of outerplanar DAGs (oDAGs for short), that is, directed acyclic outerplanar graphs.
-We prove that several prominent subclasses of outerplanar DAGs have a constant stack number.
-Our bounds are expressed in terms of the maximum size of a \df{twist} in the vertex order, that is, the maximum number of mutually crossing edges.
-This is a parameter tied to the stack number of a graph; refer to \cref{sect:prel} for formal definitions.
+\paragraph{Our Contributions.} We investigate upper and lower bounds for the stack number of upward planar DAGs and outerplanar DAGs (oDAGs for short).
+Throughout the paper, we express the bounds in terms of the maximum size of a \df{twist} in the vertex order, that is, the maximum number of mutually crossing edges.
+This parameter, also called the \df{twist number} of a graph, is tied to the stack number; analyzing the maximum twist size significantly simplifies the arguments at the cost of (slightly) worsened bounds for the stack number.
+We refer to \cref{sect:prel} for details and formal definitions.